keeganpaleshi/RMTest/README.md

 ## Utility Conversions

-`utils.py` provides simple helpers to convert count rates and to search for peak centroids:
+`utils.py` provides simple helpers to convert count rates, parse times and search for peak centroids:

 - `cps_to_cpd(rate_cps)` converts counts/s to counts/day.
 - `cps_to_bq(rate_cps, volume_liters=None)` returns the activity in Bq, or
   Bq/m^3 when a detector volume is supplied.
+- `parse_timestamp(value)` converts ISO‑8601 strings, numeric seconds or
+  `datetime` objects to Unix seconds.
+- `parse_datetime(value)` returns the same input as a UTC `numpy.datetime64` object.
 - `find_adc_bin_peaks(adc_values, expected, window=50, prominence=0.0, width=None)`
   histogramises the raw ADC spectrum, searches for maxima near each expected centroid and returns a `{peak: adc_centroid}` mapping in ADC units.